 It also seems that Alex Green was a fake name.
-The perpetrator was really Ryan Kennedy, who had already pulled this stunt multiple times in the past.
+The perpetrator was Ryan Kennedy, who had already pulled this stunt multiple times in the past.

 If you are interested in Dogecoin and want to get in on the action, here’s what to know.

-You’ll need to pay a little bit of attention to the app throughout each day, but there’s plenty of potential to make some money (not financial advice, mind you).
+You’ll need to pay a little attention to the app throughout each day, but there’s plenty of potential to make some money (not financial advice, mind you).

 However, as the currency begins to reach its limit, it becomes more difficult to get hold of.
-Which in theory, should drive the value up.
+Which, in theory, should drive the value up.

 If you’re looking to solo mine (sorry, I can’t bring myself to say dig), you’ll provide the hashing power yourself.
 The benefit of this is that you’ll be the only person to reap the rewards.

 This means the juice probably isn’t worth the squeeze.
 You’re more likely to end up with the closely-related Litecoin with this approach.

 Pooled mining is where lots of people combine their powers.
-It’s almost as if the Power Rangers grew up, ditched the Megazord and became a team of investment bankers.
+It’s almost as if the Power Rangers grew up, ditched the Megazord, and became a team of investment bankers.
 With attitude.

 What you’ll need for mining

-Is it worth investing in Dogecoin?
+Is investing in Dogecoin worth it?

 First, it’s getting harder to get hold of.
 Second, it was initially created with 100 billion coins, so there’s a chance it’ll never become particularly successful.

 ⚠️ I am NOT a financial advisor and have no financial qualifications.
-Don’t blame me if you invest and end up losing your home, partner, and firstborn child.)
+So don’t blame me if you invest and lose your home, partner, and firstborn child.

 - Bill Gates says you should only invest in Bitcoin if you have Elon Musk money